DavidRuhe/DavidRuhe.github.io/_posts/2023-01-06-hypercomplex-nns.md

 where the indices indicate the coefficients of the real and $i, j, k$ parts of the quaternions.
 As such, where a fully connected layer would transform four values using 16 weights, we obtain weight sharing through quaternion multiplication by reusing the same four parameters using the Hamilton product.
-This can induce significant memory-savings.
+This can induce significant memory savings.
 Further, this weight sharing has meaning, as quaternions are used to compute spatial rotations.

 #### Linear Layers